Metaffordance

 2. Mobile phone

 A mobile phone affords holding and manipulation, but functions as a metaffordance for remote conversation, remote collaboration, and information exchange between distant users.
+The metaffordance of a mobile phone allows users to perceive and act on social affordances that would not be available in face-to-face interaction, such as the ability to share images, use emojis, and interact across distances.

 4. Augmented reality

 Augmented reality systems amplify interaction with the environment by overlaying context-sensitive information onto real-world objects.
 Games such as Pokémon Go create virtual interactions...with real behavioural consequences in the physical world.
+The metaffordance of augmented reality allows users to perceive and act on affordances that would not be available in the physical environment alone, such as the ability to interact with virtual objects, access location-based information, and engage in gamified experiences that blend the virtual and physical worlds.

 5. Surgical robots